Skip to main content

 Suitable candidates are placed in the merit pool ready to be matched with a suitable government department or agency.
 Your qualifications, skills, experience and work location preferences are used to make sure you are perfectly matched and placed.
 Once matched, the department or agency will contact you to discuss.

-4. Employment offers
+4. Receive offers

 If you are offered employment, the government department or agency will make you an offer, undertake pre-employment checks and complete your onboarding process.